aeharding/gsl-parser/README.md

 This project is 100% Typescript, which helps a lot!
 However, you can also [check out the test fixtures](test/01/expected.json).

+Note: Units of measurement are a little non-trivial.
+(For example, temperature is measured in tenths of a degree celsius.)
+[Check out the format docs for more.](https://rucsoundings.noaa.gov/raob_format.html)

 ## Limitations

 This parser is just tested with Op40 analyses at the moment.
 Other reports are untested.
 PRs welcome!